Live at Slug's Saloon: Background

-Slugs' Saloon, which opened in 1964, was a small club in the Lower East Side of Manhattan, and had a reputation for being conducive to the presentation of adventurous music.
+Slugs' Saloon, which opened in 1964, was a small club on the Lower East Side of Manhattan, and had a reputation for being conducive to the presentation of adventurous music.
 Ayler frequently played there during 1965 and 1966, and Sun Ra's Arkestra performed there every Monday night beginning in March 1966, and continuing for eighteen months.
 Slugs' was also known as a dirty and dangerous place located in a rough area, and was described by jazz critic Bill Smith as featuring "spit and sawdust" with knife-wielding audience members.

 According to bassist and Ayler biographer Jeff Schwartz, the May 1, 1966 recording heard on the album is "an authorized bootleg, a tape made by an audience member," with poor sound quality and mis-labeled song titles.
 However, Schwartz also wrote that the album is "essential" in that it "shows the beginnings of profound change in Ayler's music, and it represents a structural experiment... that is exceptional within his recordings."
 Schwartz noted that the music on the album is organized as a continuous medley, with themes from a grab-bag of sources, and with Ayler leading the group from one theme to the next via cues, and that it represents a turn from free improvisation toward composed material.
 Ayler commented: "I'd like to play something... that people can hum.
 And I want to play songs like I used to sing when I was real small.
 Folk melodies that all the people will understand.
 I'd use those melodies as a start and have different simple melodies going in and out of a piece.
 From simple melody to complicated textures to simplicity again and then back to the more dense, the more complex sounds."
 At the same time, Ayler's soloing "was becoming more violent than ever.
 Often... he will spend his entire solo wailing the highest note he can reach, pausing only for breath.
 He may be imitating the sound of glossolalia, speaking in tongues..."